WorkflowForge Configuration

 Zero Dependencies: Pure WorkflowForge extension.
 Implement IAuditProvider for your storage.

-Persistence Extensions
+Persistence Extension

-using WorkflowForge.Extensions.Persistence.InMemory;
+using WorkflowForge.Extensions.Persistence.Abstractions;

 {

-var provider = foundry.GetPropertyOrDefault<IPersistenceProvider>("PersistenceProvider");
+var provider = new MyPersistenceProvider();

 Environment Strategies